jessicarush/javascript-notes/functions.md

 myTotal(5);
 ```

 That example isn't great, but going back to the first comment about wrapping your code in a function declaration to keep things private.
 Consider that though this is a decent solution, you're still polluting your code with a new function identifier and a function call.
-You could remove both of those by using a *[IIFE function expression](Immediately-invoked function-expressions-(IIFE))* described below
+You could remove both of those by using a *IIFE function expression* described below.

 ## Collision Avoidance